May we suggest

 + What should I look for when buying a winter blanket?

-+ What is denier and fill all about?
++ What is the difference between denier and fill?

 The fill or weight of a blanket is measured in grams per square meter.
 Fill provides insulation even when it gets wet or damp by trapping air and keeping body heat from escaping.
 A warmer blanket will have a higher fill or weight.